• Skip to primary navigation

 brioche dough brushed with melted butter

-With brioche, it is important to take your time adding the butter.
+• It is important to take your time adding the butter.
 You don't want to add too much at one time, give each piece time to mix in before adding in more.

-It is really important to chill your dough before trying to work with it.
+• Chill your dough before trying to work with it.
 It is too soft to work with when you first make it.
 The next day is so much easier to work with the next day!

 Other Brioche Recipes

-• Cranberry Star Bread
+• Cranberry Orange Brioche Star Bread

 5 from 3 votes